From bartering to begging for relief, struggling Americans confront April rent

 In some cases, landlords – who often rely on rental payments for their own financial survival – have been willing to accommodate tenants damaged by the economic fallout.

-Megan Cornelius and her husband, Adam, moved to a bigger apartment in New York’s Brooklyn borough less than two months ago, just as she was landing a new job in talent development for a digital sports network.
+Megan Cornelius and her husband, Adam, moved to a bigger apartment in New York’s Brooklyn borough less than two months ago, just as she was landing a new job at a digital sports network.

 She was laid off after barely a month, while Adam is between jobs in the hard-hit restaurant industry.